ngrock90/Day-Dee-Eurodance-Radio-Kodi-Addon/README.md

 # How to use

-Before downloading Day Dee Eurodance Radio Kodi addon or plugin you need to download Kodi mobile app or desktop program first.
+Before downloading Day Dee Eurodance Radio Kodi addon or plugin you need to download first Kodi mobile app or desktop program.

 Here is links for downloading Kodi: